6 Ways to Adopt a More Eco-Friendly Beauty Routine

 Instead of makeup wipes, try using a double cleansing method to remove makeup, dirt and sweat.
 To do so, start with an oil-based cleanser or cleansing balm, and follow up with a foaming, water-based or gel cleanser.
 And for those nights when you just need a quick fix, a reusable cotton pad with micellar water makes a great replacement for wipes.

-4. Opt for Reusable Bags
+4. OPT For Reusable Bags

 Reusable shopping bags have gotten a lot more popular in the past, but they’re not just for groceries!